Why you can trust Bankrate

 SR-50 in Indiana

 One of the most common SR-22 alternatives in Indiana is the SR-50 form.
-You will be required to fill out an SR-50 form after you get into an accident or get convicted of a serious traffic violation that is reported to the Indiana BMV.
+You will be required to fill out an SR-50 form after you get into an accident or get convicted of a serious traffic violation that is reported to the Indiana Bureau of Motor Vehicles (BMV).
 The BMV uses an SR-50 form to verify your insurance coverage at the time of the crash or violation.
 Assuming you had coverage at the time of the incident, this form will not impact your car insurance rate or insurance requirements.

 SR-22 Indiana insurance costs

 SR-22 insurance in Indiana is inexpensive.
 Drivers are required to pay a filing fee with the insurance company that provides the form, which is usually no more than $50.
+This fee is in addition to insurance premiums, which can be higher for drivers that require an SR-22 in Indiana.
 However, drivers pay for an SR-22 in other ways.

 First, drivers who get their license suspended are required to pay a license reinstatement fee.
 For a first offense, you will pay $250 to get your license back, and after two or more offenses, the reinstatement fee increases to $500.

 In addition, having an SR-22 on your record will affect your car insurance premium.
 High-risk drivers pay the highest car insurance rates, so expect your rate to increase substantially while the SR-22 remains on your driving record.